Fulgentius of Ruspe: Writings

 As a theologian, Fulgentius's work shows knowledge of Greek and a strong agreement with Augustine of Hippo.
 He wrote frequently against Arianism and Pelagianism.
 Some letters and eight sermons survive by Fulgentius.
 During the Middle Ages, he was conflated with Fabius Planciades Fulgentius and considered the author of the famous Mythologies, but this identification is now questioned.
 Three excerpts of Fulgentius's writing are included in the appendix of Henri Cardinal de Lubac's book, "Catholicism," (French original 1947, recent English edition 1988 Ignatius Press).

 Doctrine

 Filioque

-Fulgentius writes in his Letter to Peter on the Faith:

-"Hold most firmly and never doubt that the same Holy Spirit, who is the one Spirit of the Father and the Son, proceeds from the Father and the Son.
+Fulgentius writes in his Letter to Peter on the Faith: "Hold most firmly and never doubt that the same Holy Spirit, who is the one Spirit of the Father and the Son, proceeds from the Father and the Son.
 For the Son says, 'When the Spirit of Truth comes, who has proceeded from the Father,' where he taught that the Spirit is his, because he is the Truth."
+Though this is only an "economic filioque" since it involves the economic activity of the Holy Ghost in the world, after creation.
+There is no mention of an "eternal filioque" here (see the definition of Florence, 6th session, 6 July 1439).

+Fulgentius makes no clear mention of what will later be Lateran IV's "transubstantiation" (1215).
+In his Treatise against Fabianus: "Indeed our sharing in the Lord's body and blood when we eat his bread and drink his cup teaches us that we should die to the world."
+He makes clear that "we eat his bread and drink his cup", not denying the reality of the bread and wine.